olttwa/api-gateway/README.md

 ### Assumptions

-- A backend container is chosen during intialization, not during runtime.
+- For multiple backends, any container is randomly chosen at runtime, not during initialization
+- No health-check is performed when choosing a backend

 ### Development